nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/example_development.md

 8. examples/_boards/<board>/<core_id>/prj.conf
 9. <example location>/prj.conf # The example itself configuration
 ```

+If `PROJECT_BOARD_PORT_PATH` is provided inside `project` macro, a freestanding example can additionally shares the same board hierarchical configuration, then its configuration is same as the repository example except itself part.

 The freestanding examples may don't need the default pin mux and hardware_init/app prj.conf setting, you can disable them in `<example location>/prj.conf`: